elviorodriguez/MultimerMapper/README.md

 ![image](https://github.com/elviorodriguez/MultimerMapper/blob/main/report/multimermapper_logo.png?raw=true)

 # What is MultimerMapper?
-It is a computational tool for the integration, analysis and visualization of AlphaFold interaction landscapes.
-It is presented as an innovative tool designed to help researchers understand and visualize large protein complexes easily using protein structure prediction.
+It is a computational tool designed for the integration, analysis and visualization of AlphaFold interaction landscapes based on the novel concept of "Context Dependent Protein Structure Prediction".
+It is presented as an innovative tool to help researchers understand and visualize how protein complexes behave under different modelling conditions.

 The manuscript of the methodology is being written and the software is still under active development...
 So, keep an eye on it ;)